You’ve may have heard about it Grant Management.

 The next step to start on the details in your Grant Management Manual is to describe the Grant Office.

-You may know the Grant Office as the Office of Sponsored Agreements, or the Program Office, or the Office of Research Administration.
+You may know the Grant Office as the Office of Sponsored Agreements, the Program Office, or the Office of Research Administration.

 Here are some of the things you could include in this section: